Ten-of-diamonds decahedron

-Related space-filling polyhedra
+Related polyhedra

 The ten-of-diamonds can be dissected in an octagonal cross-section between the two rhombic faces.
 It is a decahedron with 12 vertices, 20 edges, and 10 faces (4 triangles, 4 trapezoids, 1 rhombus, and 1 isotoxal octagon).
 Michael Goldberg labels this polyhedron 10-XXV, the 25th in a list of space-filling decahedra.

 The ten-of-diamonds can be dissected as a half-model on a symmetry plane into a space-filling heptahedron with 6 vertices, 11 edges, and 7 faces (6 triangles and 1 trapezoid).
-Michael Goldberg identifies this polyhedron as a triply truncated quadrilateral prism, type 7-XXIV, the 24th in a list of space-fillering heptahedra.
+Michael Goldberg identifies this polyhedron as a "triply truncated quadrilateral prism", type 7-XXIV, the 24th in a list of space-filling heptahedra.

 It can be further dissected as a quarter-model by another symmetry plane into a space-filling hexahedron with 6 vertices, 10 edges, and 6 faces (4 triangles, 2 right trapezoids).
-Michael Goldberg identifies this polyhedron as an ungulated quadrilateral pyramid, type 6-X, the 10th in a list of space-filling hexahedron.
+Michael Goldberg identifies this polyhedron as an "ungulated quadrilateral pyramid", type 6-X, the 10th in a list of space-filling hexahedra.